 According to the English calendar, the festival occurs in late August and early September.
 It falls during the monsoon season, so there is a high rainfall probability during Teej.

 A huge crowd is seen at Pashupatinath temple, a sacred temple for Lord Shiva’s pilgrims.
-Women especially wear red attire and dance on folk music that adds flavor to traditional values.
+Women especially wear red attire and dance to folk music that adds flavor to traditional values.

 Women decorate themselves with bangles, tika, and various ornaments on this day.
 To learn the significance of the color red and the rituals of Teej, keep reading.